eiriktsarpalis/typeshape-csharp/README.md

 3. Whether using reflection or source gen, member access is driven using delegates is slower than direct access in inlined, "fast-path" serializers.
 4. At present there is no mechanism for filtering generated member accessors at compile time.

-## Next Steps
+## TypeShape.Roslyn

+The [`TypeShape.Roslyn`](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape.Roslyn) library contains helper types and reusable components used for extracting data models from types for source generator authors using the Roslyn symbols API.
-This experiment is an exploration of potential reusable source generator abstractions when applied to datatype-generic programming.
-It proposes to do so by reducing the rich models found in `ITypeSymbol` (or `System.Type` in the case of runtime reflection) into a simplified, data-oriented model for types.
+The library reduces the rich models found in `ITypeSymbol` into a simplified, data-oriented model for types.
 This intermediate representation abstracts away runtime/language concerns such as classes vs. structs, fields vs. properties, implementation and interface inheritance, accessibility modifiers, required and init-only properties, etc.

-This prototype provides both [compile-time](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape.SourceGenerator/Model) and [run-time](https://github.com/eiriktsarpalis/typeshape-csharp/tree/main/src/TypeShape/Abstractions) representations of the model.
-Even though the examples here primarily focus on the latter approach, there is potential for reusing the compile-time model in authoring bespoke, "fast-path" source generators for datatype-generic programs.
-The models are lightweight and implement structural equality, meaning they are easy to apply in incremental source generators.